rohithasrk/GSoC-Organisation-Scraper/README.md

 ### Screenshots :

-When browsed for python, some of the results are as shown below.
+When browsed for javascript and ruby, some of the results are as shown below.

 ![Python orgs 1](img/pyorgs.png)